“In his house at R’lyeh, dead Cthulhu waits dreaming.”

 “Nothing about the human sacrifice?”

 “That’s all it says.
 Deliver the human sacrifice.”
-She turned and squinted out of the rear window.
+She turned, held onto her glasses and squinted out the rear window.
 “Where are the others?”

 He ignored her.

 She looked from him to Q’assog-tha and her face blanched.
 “Um, Kane, perhaps you could pull over for a second and let me out.”